 Bond discounts/premiums and origination costs are capitalized in the period of issuance and amortized over the period of the related debt.
-The College uses the straight-line method to amortize the bond discounts/premiums and origination costs.
-This approximates the effective interest method.
+The College uses the effective interest method to amortize the bond discounts/premiums and origination costs.

 All discounts, premiums and origination costs are presented in the consolidated statements of financial position along with the related debt.